monk-io/docs/_mkdocs/docs/features.md

 ### 🧪 3rd Party Service Abstraction

-Include any 3rd party services such as specific Cloud APIs in templates with similar scripting capabilities.
+Include any 3rd party services such as specific Cloud APIs in Kits with similar scripting capabilities.
 Our language can also be used to embed third party services such as SaaS APIs or directly into your system.
 [Compose a small system](./guides/basic-app.md) to see how it works.

 ### 🧪 Network Abstraction